 Entrance into Exeter College is free.
 Visitors are allowed access to the quads, the gardens, the dining hall, and the college chapel.

-Entrance into All Souls College is free, however, visitors are restricted to the quads and chapel only.
+Entrance into All Souls College is free, however, visitors are restricted to the Great Quadrangles and chapel only.

-Check opening hours for All Souls College here.
+- Check opening hours for All Souls College on the official website.

 Have you been to any of these colleges?
 What are your favorite colleges to visit in Oxford?